 About the author:

 David holds a Bachelor of Engineering (B.Eng) in Electrical/Electronics Engineering.
-He is looking forward to enrolling for a Master’s program in Robotics and Automation, with a special interest in Artificial Intelligence.
+He is looking forward to enrolling in a Master’s program in Robotics and Automation, with a special interest in Artificial Intelligence.
 He currently works with the Dangote group as an Electrical engineer.

 What do you think about the first lesson content – Introduction to the IELTS test?
 Was it informative enough for you, especially if you didn’t have time to attend the lesson or watch the lesson recording?
 Write in the comments or via the contact page!